|

 We need to remove these misalignments between responsibility and

-to break the conflict.
-You know how to
+break the conflict.
+You know how to do

-do this now.
-Most likely you will want
+this now.
+Most likely you will want to

-to surface the assumptions and search out the invalid ones or write
+surface the assumptions and search out the invalid ones or write injections to

-Its is likely that you will find an injection to overcome the rule.
-The
+likely that you will find an injection to overcome the rule.
+The rule, by

 ramifications that the rule might have in other places at other times within